Kistler-Gilliland Center for the Advancement of Learning

-A Director who reports to and works closely with the Headmaster of Holland Hall leads the Center.
-Also, an advisory group composed partly of Holland Hall faculty assists the Director in maintaining the quality and direction of the Center’s work.
+The Center is lead by Director Gina Johnson who reports to and works closely with Holland Hall Head of School JP Culley.
+An advisory group composed partly of Holland Hall faculty assists the Director in maintaining the quality and direction of the Center’s work.

 The Kistler-Gilliland Center is dedicated to professional development for the Holland Hall community and educators in public and private schools in the region.
 The Center, founded in 1997, offers professional information and training to educators on relevant educational issues in general and effective, student-centered learning in particular.
 As part of its services and activities, the Center: